 Chief Justice Gildea's May 1 Administrative Order extended the limited physical access to courthouses until May 18, 2020, in order to reduce and slow the spread of COVID-19.

-On May 15, 2020, Minnesota Supreme Court Chief Justice Lorie Gildea issued an order in response to Governor Walz’s May 13, 2020 decision to permit the stay-at-home directive to expire and to permit certain activities when Minnesota Department of Health (MDH) guidance may be followed.
-The order includes details of the planned and gradual approach to increasing the number and type of in-person proceedings held in court facilities.
+On May 15, 2020, Minnesota Supreme Court Chief Justice Lorie Gildea issued an order in response to Governor Walz’s May 13, 2020 decision to allow the state's stay-at-home directive to expire.
+Following Minnesota Department of Health guidance, Justice Gildea's order included details for a planned and gradual approach to increase the number and type of in-person proceedings held in court facilities.

 Please see this COVID-19 Information web page from the Minnesota Judicial Branch for the most up to date information on courthouse activities.